 Purpose Investments Announces Yield Increase for Purpose Healthcare Innovation Yield Fund

-/EIN News/ -- TORONTO, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Purpose Investments Inc. (“Purpose”) is pleased to announce that the Purpose Healthcare Innovation Yield Fund (TSX: HEAL) has elected to increase its annual distribution target from 5% to 8%, which will be paid in monthly distributions at $0.133 per unit, effective as of November 2022.
+TORONTO, Nov.
+29, 2022 (GLOBE NEWSWIRE) -- Purpose Investments Inc. ("Purpose") is pleased to announce that the Purpose Healthcare Innovation Yield Fund HEAL has elected to increase its annual distribution target from 5% to 8%, which will be paid in monthly distributions at $0.133 per unit, effective as of November 2022.

 The yield increase is a result of the higher option premiums earned by the portfolio that are above the current monthly distributions.
 As a result, Purpose decided that the excess earned premiums would be distributed to holders of HEAL in the form of a higher distribution rate.